shreyasbkgit/c-/README.md

-This is my attempt at learning c sharp from exerccismm exercises
+This is my attempt at learning c sharp from exercism exercises